shundhammer/qdirstat/doc/Contributing.md

 If you did all of the above (and only then!) and still couldn't figure out what's wrong:

-- Use IRC (#qdirstat on irc.freenode.net; fallback: contact HuHa in #yast on freenode IRC)
+- Use IRC (#qdirstat on irc.libera.chat; fallback: contact HuHa in #yast on libera.chat IRC)
 - Write a mail

 It is a matter of professional courtesy to first use what is freely available